Global Momentum Compression for Sparse Communication in Distributed Learning: Introduction

+Recently, \cite{DBLP:conf/nips/XieZKGLL20} proposes Communication-efficient SGD with Error Reset~(CSER) that combines partial synchronization and error reset techniques.
+Due to the extra communication and computation overhead of the top-$s$ compressor, some works~\citep{DBLP:conf/nips/VogelsKJ19, DBLP:conf/nips/XieZKGLL20, DBLP:conf/icml/XuH22} also consider a more aggressive sparsification compressor, called Random Blockwise Gradient Sparsification~(RBGS).
+Since RBGS introduces a larger compressed error compared with top-$s$ when selecting the same number of components of the original vector to communicate, vanilla error feedback methods usually fail to converge when using RBGS as the sparsification compressor.
+To address this convergence issue, \cite{DBLP:conf/icml/XuH22} proposes DEF-A, which utilizes the detached error feedback technique.
+Both CSER and DEF-A have their momentum variants~\citep{DBLP:conf/nips/XieZKGLL20, DBLP:conf/icml/XuH22}, but they use local momentum similar to DGC.

-In this paper, we propose a novel method, called \emph{\underline{g}}lobal \emph{\underline{m}}omentum \emph{\underline{c}}ompression~(GMC), for sparse communication in DMSGD which includes DSGD as a special case.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item GMC combines memory gradient and momentum SGD to achieve sparse communication for DMSGD~(DSGD).
-But different from DGC which adopts local momentum, GMC adopts global momentum. \item We theoretically prove the convergence rate of GMC for both convex and non-convex problems.
-To the best of our knowledge, this is the first work that proves the convergence of DMSGD with sparse communication and memory gradient. \item Empirical results show that, compared with the DMSGD counterpart without sparse communication, GMC can reduce the communication cost by approximately 100 fold without loss of generalization accuracy. \item GMC can also achieve comparable~(sometimes better) performance compared with DGC, with extra theoretical guarantee. \end{itemize}
+In this paper, we introduce global momentum and propose a novel method, called \emph{\underline{g}}lobal \emph{\underline{m}}omentum \emph{\underline{c}}ompression~(GMC), for sparse communication in distributed learning based on error feedback.
+The main contributions of this paper are outlined as follows: \begin{itemize} \item GMC combines error feedback and momentum to achieve sparse communication in distributed learning.
+But different from existing sparse communication methods like DGC which adopt local momentum, GMC adopts global momentum.
+To the best of our knowledge, this is the first work to introduce global momentum into sparse communication methods. \item Furthermore, to enhance the convergence performance when using more aggressive sparsification compressors (e.g., RBGS), we extend GMC to GMC+ by introducing global momentum to the detached error feedback technique. \item We theoretically prove the convergence of both GMC and GMC$+$. \item Empirical results demonstrate that, compared with the local momentum counterparts, GMC and GMC$+$ can achieve higher test accuracy and exhibit faster convergence, especially under non-IID data distribution. \end{itemize}